dougeby/IntuneDocs/intune/device-logout-user.md

 The **Logout current user** action logs out the current user on a shared iPad device that has been configured to manage the iOS Classroom app with an [iOS education profile](education-settings-configure-ios.md).

+## Supported platforms

+- Windows - Not supported
+- Windows Phone - Not supported
+- iOS - Supported on iOS 9.3 and later (shared iPad devices only)
+- macOS - Not supported
+- Android - Not supported

+## How to logout the current user

 1. Sign into the Azure portal.
 2. Choose **More Services** > **Monitoring + Management** > **Intune**.
 3. On the **Intune** blade, choose **Devices**.